huwd/huwd.github.io/_posts/2021-01-31-quest-under-capricorn-in-paradise-for-a-dragon.md

 version: 1.0.0
 ---

 I ordered these separately.
 Which was foolish in retrospect.
-All three are neatly bundled (with an extra) "David Attenborough: The Early Years Collection".
+All three are neatly bundled (with an extra) "[David Attenborough: The Early Years Collection][1]".
 But they were all going for less than the price of an audible credit in a sale, so it seemed like a good deal.

 I enjoyed each one tremendously.